lagiordano/craft-corner/README.md

 ## Usage

-Enter `rails c` to open a console and explore the code.
+Enter `rails c` to open a console and explore the code

 Enter `rails s` to start the server